 top of page

-Job market update: I will join the Center for Child Health Services Research at Icahn School of Medicine at Moun Sinai as a research faculty with a joint appointment in the Department of Population Health Science and Policy.
+Welcome to my personal website!
+I am an instructor at the Center for Child Health Services Research at Icahn School of Medicine at Mount Sinai, with a joint appointment in the Department of Population Health Science and Policy.

-I'm a Ph.D.
-Candidate in Health Policy & Economics at Wagner School of Public Service and Grossman School of Medicine, New York University.
-My research interest lies in Health Policy, Children's Health, Causal Inference, and Social Determinants of Health & Obesity.
+My research focuses on topics in Health Policy, Children's Health, Causal Inference, and Social Determinants of Health & Obesity.

 Job market paper: